-Actually, we are not the first one to take this approach.
-Gao, Shan and Yu~\cite{GSY-2023} extended the notion of toughness to hypergraphs and proved that for every positive integer~$k$, a $k$-tough hypergraph $\HH$ has a Berge $k$-factor if $k |V(\HH)|$ is even and $|V(\HH)|\ge k+1$.
+Using this definition, we can extend various topics in factors of graphs to Berge $k$-factors of hypergraphs.
+Actually, we are not the first to take this approach.
+Gao, Shan and Yu~\cite{GSY-2023} extended the notion of toughness to hypergraphs and proved that for every positive integer $k$, a $k$-tough hypergraph $\HH$ with $k |V(\HH)|$ even and $|V(\HH)|\ge k+1$ has a Berge $k$-factor.

 In this paper, we consider Berge $k$-factors in regular hypergraphs with specified edge-connectivity.
 Let $r$ be a positive integer.
 Petersen~\cite{Petersen} proved that if $r$ is even, then every $r$-regular graph has a $k$-factor for every even integer $k$ with $2\le k\le r-2$.
 In the case where $k$ is odd, Gallai~\cite{Gallai} proved that every $\lambda$-edge-connected $r$-regular graph $G$ of even order has a $k$-factor for every odd $k$ with $\frac{1}{\lambda}r\le k\le \left(1-\frac{1}{\lambda}\right)r$.
 These results stimulated the research on the value $k$ such that for given $r$ and $\lambda$, every $\lambda$-edge-connected $r$-regular graph $G$ with $k|V(G)|$ even has a $k$-factor.
 After a number of studies, this problem was completely solved.